anormalperson8/Birthday/README.md

 - Owner can now modify server information.
 - The code is now slightly more readable.
 (It is still far from actually readable)

+#### Version 2.0.3
+- Changed get_birthday so that whether a user's birth year is displayed depends on the `allow` attribute in their birthday entries.
+- Changed all past users' entries' `allow` attribute to `false` (Except for itself).

 ### [main.py](/main.py)
 The file that stores all the commands and interactions.